 His advice:

-- Use a tool like Copyscape for finding the guilty parties
+- Use a tool like Copyscape to find the guilty parties

 - Use the Internet Archive (aka the Way Back Machine) to show you wrote it first